Mexican Dessert Cocktails: Sweet After-Dinner Drinks with a Twist

 Cream, caramel & sweet milk

-Creamy textures and caramel-led flavours appear throughout Mexican desserts, from dulce de leche (caramelised milk and sugar) to condensed milk treats.
-A dulce de leche cocktail blends effortlessly with reposado tequila, creating a silky, indulgent serve with real dessert richness.
+Silky textures and sweet caramel flavours are huge across Mexican desserts, especially when dulce de leche (caramelised milk and sugar) takes centre stage.
+A dulce de leche cocktail combines effortlessly with reposado tequila, creating a silky, indulgent serve with real dessert richness.
 These sweeter builds make excellent after-dinner tequila cocktails, offering the kind of pudding-like comfort UK drinkers love at the end of an evening.

 Which tequila works best in dessert cocktails?